-This information is clearly displayed on the envelope and it is important use your organization's logo and branding to be instantly recognizable.
+This information is clearly displayed on the envelope and it is important to use your organization's logo and branding to be instantly recognizable.
 In this day and age, USPS mail is often overlooked, as most industries send eStatements, and auto-pay for billing is commonplace.
 (Note: healthcare is changing to get to that point, but currently patient statements are the first post-visit contact the patient will have with the organization — second if the EOB comes first.)

 What is the amount due?

 As soon as the patient recognizes that they’ve received a bill, they may peek inside to see what it is for and how much they owe.
-Making the information the first thing they can see when the envelope is opened from a human psychology standpoint provides a sense of transparency to the patient— also known as present the bottom line up front.
+Making the information the first thing they can see when the envelope is opened from a human psychology standpoint provides a sense of transparency to the patient— also known as present the bottom line upfront.

 How do I pay?

-When the patient see the total owed, they may experience a sense of relief, or question why they owe the balance.
+When the patient sees the total owed, they may experience a sense of relief or question why they owe the balance.
 The clearer and more concise the bill is, the more likely the patient will accept the amount due and skip to looking for how they can pay it.
 This is why on the statement you want to provide multiple options for ease of patient preference and payment convenience.

 By when do I need to pay?

-The due date is the last critical piece information that the eye is drawn to.
+The due date is the last critical piece of information that the eye is drawn to.
 The patient will establish what they owe and how to pay it, and then logically wonder how long until it’s due in full.
-If the balance seems too high to pay in full the patient will wonder if they have payment plan and other payment options.
+If the balance seems too high to pay in full the patient will wonder if they have a payment plan and other payment options.

 Analytics Provide Opportunities to Assess and Improve